The Ultimate Guide to Creating a Marketing Dashboard

 An automated marketing dashboard can be a huge time saver when it comes to refreshing your data on a specific schedule.
 Ensuring your data is regularly updated and accurately presented can benefit you and your team immensely — providing you with the information you need to plan and execute successful campaigns efficiently.

-Fortunately, there are data analytics platforms, such as Coupler.io, that offer ETL automation.
-With Coupler.io, you can set up automatic data refresh with total convenience.
+Fortunately, there are data analytics platforms that offer out-of-the-box automation solutions. such as Coupler.io is one of these and with it, you can schedule automatic data refresh with total convenience and trigger it or make it trigger certain events like email sending.
 You don’t even have to write code.
 This tool lets you focus on making good decisions about your marketing strategies without having to spend extra time and effort on manual updates.

 How marketing dashboard metrics can help your business succeed